 I hope you enjoy this curated selection of what to do and see in Hampi, Karnataka and remember to bring a lot of water, a hat for the sun plus some bananas for the monkeys.

 Are you ready to become an Indian Indiana Jones?
-Come and explore Hampi with me my wonder friends!
+Come and explore the Best Things to Do and See in Hampi with me!

 Before focusing full-stop on the many temples of Hampi, our local expert recommended for us to start with an overview of the rich history of Hampi by exploring the Royal Complex where Hampi’s ancient rulers, the Rayas (equivalent to the Maharajas), used to live.